Frequently Asked Questions

-This is intended to be a live section that will be updated based on feedback on the platform and questions from users.
-If you would like to submit a question, please Contact Us, or for anonymous questions submit them here.
+This is intended to be a live page that will be updated based on feedback and questions.
+You can submit new questions here.

 How can UKGrantmaking be used?

 Anybody can access and download the charts and tables.
+You can also download the full dataset of grantmakers from the methodology and data section.
 It can be used in many ways.

 If you are a funder: